UCLA-CS-131/handbook/infra-overview.md

 Interested in the security model (and observed issues) with the autograder?
 See [Advanced: Autograder Security]({% link advanced/autograder-security.md %}).

 The course autograder is used for the quarter-long project in the class.
-Students write an interpreter for "Brewin", a language spec deveoped specifically for the course that requires students to implement various course topics within the interpreter itself.
+Students write an interpreter for "Brewin", a language spec developed specifically for the course that requires students to implement various course topics within the interpreter itself.
 With that in mind, the course autograder has one key goal: given various Brewin programs, count how many are correctly interpreted and executed by a student's interpreter.

 The autograder itself is written in dependency-free Python 3.
 It is a very lightweight wrapper around the student's interpreter, which is also written in Python (and imported as a module).
 The core flow for one test case is relatively simple: